SoshiniAmarasinghe/Module-1-/README.md

 Password:
 root@soshini-VirtualBox:/home/soshini#

+Creat a group and add a user.

 Group named 'IT team' was created.
 Previousy created user 'alex' was addedd to the IT team group.
 And then removed.

 soshini@soshini-VirtualBox:/$ sudo groupadd itteam soshini@soshini-VirtualBox:/$ sudo usermod -a -G itteam alex soshini@soshini-VirtualBox:/$ sudo userdel alex

+Two users named Ann and Ben were created.
+Root priviledges given to Ben

 soshini@soshini-VirtualBox:~$ adduser ann
 adduser: Only root may add a user or group to the system.